 However, the interest rate will likely be higher than other options, and the loan amount may also be limited.

-You could just keep things simple and use cash from your checking or savings account, assuming you’re one of the Americans that actually has some.
+You could just keep things simple and use cash from your checking or savings account, assuming you’re one of the Americans who actually has some.

 It might also be possible to use a windfall such as a year-end bonus, tax refund, or inheritance to pay for home renovations.